faq about chiropractic in singapore

 Are chiropractic adjustments safe?

 Yes.
-At Chiropractic Singapore we have one of the most comprehensive tests to give us the best holistic view of your spinal condition.
+At Chiropractic Singapore, we have one of the most comprehensive tests to give us the best holistic view of your spinal condition.
 Additionally, we do not perform any adjustments until the X-ray reports are in, so we know exactly where and how to make the adjustments.
 Coupled with the long history of chiropractic training, which goes back more than a century ago, and our decades of practical experience, you can trust that your safety is our top priority.

 Can I go for chiropractic adjustments even after a surgery?

-Depending on the type of surgery you have undergone, you may or may not receive chiropractic adjustments as part of your treatment plans.
+Depending on the type of surgery you have undergone, you may or may not receive chiropractic adjustments as part of your recovery plans.
 Speak to us about your health history and we will advise if chiropractic care is suitable.

 How many adjustments will I need?

-Some visit for acute and chronic pain relief, while others focus on posture correction or wellness care. iif you are looking for posture correction, it is going to take more time.
 To answer this question, we will first need to do a comprehensive check-up and examination with one of our chiropractors.

 Symptoms related to chiropractic care